Illustration | Animation

 Reimagined Illustration for artist Sheena Ringo's 25th Anniversary Tour "Sheena Ringo & The Others Know: Impermanence"

-A female character stays in an abandoned school building in an abandoned town, always looking to the outside, but never being able to bring themself to leave.
-There are voices carried from the wind, that tell the female character to stay.
+A girl stays in an abandoned school building in an abandoned town, always looking to the outside, but never being able to bring themself to leave.
+There are voices carried from the wind, telling the female character to stay.
 The air they breathe everyday is ghostly, hospital-like, the building overgrown with moss, grass, and small hints of flowers.
 Whispers of voices from the outside seem to be aggressive memories of violence in her childhood, perhaps the buildings are haunted by the ghosts of her bullies, who managed to grow old and die in this place.
-The female character spends every day looking to the outside, staring at an androgynous tall animal-like human, who is the love interest.
-They are in love with the image of the being, but the images are always ever so distant and unclear.The female character has dreams of love with the character, she hears them saying for her to stay, in these dreams there are screeching voices in the distant which are blocked out. but is always mashed by relapses of surging traumatic images.
+She spends every day looking to the outside, staring at an androgynous tall animal-like human, so beautifulm the images are always ever so distant and unclear.She has dreams of love with the character, she hears them saying for her to stay, in these dreams there are screeching voices in the distant which are blocked out. but is always mashed by relapses of surging traumatic images.
 The female character's self hate grows stronger and stronger, their body portrudes out of itself as though it was going to implode, and vomits.
 Throughout the film the female character wonders about leaving, but is always attached to voices that tell them to stay (voices from the wind, bullies, and voices from the love interest -- which are more similar to her own voice).
 When her body expands in the climax, she has become a lump too big to move and escape, too big to leave this place.
 In the end she is beaten to death by a stick, by a human with a clear face who looks like the animal of the love interest.We never get to know the love interest in the end, just as she never gets to know.
 It is not clear whether the love interest was also bullied as she was, and was but another bystander who ignores the victims' cries as they ignore themselves.
-In the end, it is more implied that they are nothing like she thought, and all her dreams are broken.
+In the end, it is more implied that they are nothing like she thought, and all her dreams are broken.-- No Entry Voice

 Text